-- May start to use the benefit immediately. - May use the benefit while the member remains in the Armed Forces or after separation from active duty. - If the service member is active duty, the spouse is not eligible for the monthly stipend. - Can use the benefit for up to 15 years after the service member's last separation from active duty.
+- May start to use the benefit immediately. - May use the benefit while the member remains in the Armed Forces or after separation from active duty. - Is not eligible for the monthly stipend. - Can use the benefit for up to 15 years after the service member's last separation from active duty.